umlaeute/tcl-fribidi/README.txt

-this extension depends on the GNU libfribidi library to handle bi-directional text. you can get it from http://fribidi.org/ if you are using Debian (or a Debian-derivative, like ubuntu), there is already a package available:
+this extension depends on the GNU libfribidi library to handle bi-directional text. you can get it from http://fribidi.org/ since this is a tcl-extension, you will also need the tools to build such an extension (tcl (with headers), compiler, linker). if you are using Debian (or a Debian-derivative, like ubuntu), there are already packages available:
-$ sudo aptitude install libfribidi-dev
+$ sudo aptitude install libfribidi-dev tcl-dev